rassweiler/portfolio/content/posts/Farming/Recipes/rassbrau-hard-seltzer/index.md

 ### Prep

-- Sanitize equipment: Nylon bag, airlock, carboy/fermenter, funnel, pale, yeast pack, scissors. `Do NOT rinse sanitised equipment`
+- Sanitize equipment: Nylon bag, airlock, carboy/fermenter, funnel, pale, yeast pack, scissors. `Use the distilled water to rinse if needed`
 - Add as much water to pot as possible leaving room for the other ingredients. `Any of the 24L that is unable to be added will be added to the fermenter afterwards`
-- Add 1L of water to kettle.
 - Stir in 2.5kg of dextrose to pot.

 ### Boil

 - Bring pot to a light boil. `Make sure to constantly stir and prevent the sugars from burning to the pot`
-- Start 15 minute timer.
+- Start 10 minute timer.
 - Turn off heat.
 - Stir in yeast nutrient.
-- Remove the Nylon malt bag and use the boiled 1 L of water to rinse the bag into the pot. `DO NOT SQUEEZE BAG`, let it drip while boiling.
-- Stir in Malt Extract and Honey (continue to stir).
+- Stir in Potassium Bicarbonate.
-- After 15 minutes add 1 oz of the Saaz Hops.
-- After 45 minutes add 1 tsp of Irish Moss.
-- After 55 minutes add 0.25 oz of Saaz Hops.
-- After 60 minute boil remove from heat.
-- Take OG reading
+- Remove sample for OG reading and let cool.

 ### Fermentation

 `The wort needs to reach room temperature without introducing bacteria, before the yeast can be added`

-- Cool wort down to 18-21 Celsius using a chiller or ice bath.
+- Cool wort down to 19-21 Celsius using a chiller or ice bath.
-- Add chilled wort to sanitised fermenter through sanitised nylon bag.
+- Add chilled wort to sanitised fermenter.
 - Top up fermenter with distilled water to target volume.
 - Add yeast to fermenter. `Make sure to sanitise packet and scissors before hand`
 - Shake fermenter to oxiginate wort.
 - Place airlock on fermenter with sanitised solution in it.
-- Place fermenter in a dark area at around 18-21 Celsius for `2 weeks`.
+- Place fermenter in a dark area at around 19-21 Celsius for `2 weeks`.

 ### Bottling/Kegging
 - Sanitize a large pale, a nylon bag, and your bottling/kegging equipment.
-- Mix 500 mL of boiled water and proper amount of desired [priming sugar](#bottling-sugar-table) in the pale.
+- Mix 500 mL of boiled water, proper amount of desired [priming sugar](#bottling-sugar-table), and proper amount of desired [Flavouring](#flavouring-table) in the pale.
 - Let the sugar water cool.
 - Place the the Nylon bag over the pale as a filter.
 - Syphon out the fermented beer into the sugar water through the nylon bag without adding too much air to the mix.